encukou/freezeyt/README.md

 `--prefix=http://localhost:8000/`.
 The CLI argument has priority over the config file.

 ### Extra pages

-A list of URLs to “extra” pages within the application can be given using:
+URLs of pages that are not reachable by following links from the homepage can specified as “extra” pages in the configuration:

 ```yaml
 extra_pages:
     - /extra/